Laurie Graham, Escape Artist

 Apart from being a wanderer I was famous as a heavy user of the lending library—I developed a six books a week habit at a very tender age—and also for my fibbing.
 Not fibs of the ‘a big boy broke it and ran away’ variety.
 Just gratuitous, transparent, but rather thrilling whoppers.
 As in, “Michael Quigley ate a worm from the compost heap and now he’s dead.”
 Enter stage left Michael Quigley, in bouncing good health.

 Leicester is now famous for its curry houses.
-Back then it was still a shoe making city and I came from a long line of people with job titles like ‘clicker’ and ‘closer’.
+Back then it was still a shoe-making city and I came from a long line of people with job titles like ‘clicker’ and ‘closer’.
 No writers.
 Or so I thought.
-It’s only in very recent years I’ve discovered that my Great-Uncle Alfred was a Yorkshire stringer for some of the dailies.
+It’s only in very recent years I’ve discovered that my Great-Uncle Alfred was a Yorkshire stringer for some of the national dailies.
 Nor was writing on the career cards for me, though it should have been.
 Now I look back, it was the only thing for which I ever showed any aptitude.
-I was a duffer on the sports’ field, a no-hoper in the handicrafts’ class, and a lackluster home economist.
+I was a duffer on the sports’ field, a no-hoper in the handicrafts’ class, and a lack-lustre home economist.
 While others scored goals and sewed beautiful seams I kept the school supplied with shows which I designed and directed and quite often made up mid-performance.
 I guess it was what we’d now call improv.

 I had a spectacularly miserable time in university, trying to force myself into the square hole of science and quite unable to quit.
-In my family if you started something—a science degree, a second helping of pie, anything—you finished it.
+In my family if you started something—a science degree, a second helping of pie —you finished it.
 So when the opportunity of marriage and motherhood came along I leapt at it.
 In the space of five years I produced four wonderful children and surrendered happily to a life of sieved prunes in my hair and continuous loop readings of Chicken Licken.